almachelouche/middleman/content/email/AU/eNews/014 testing/0-6 months white.md

 	title1 = '''Know your Ford'''
 	text_box_height = '''310'''
-	copy1 = '''Did you know with the Ford Owner app, you can accesss the entire SYNC Phrasebook, read your vehicle's Owner Manual and watch useful 'How To' videos?<br/><br/>Download the Ford Owner app and get started today.<br/><br/>Just search Ford Owners in your app store.''' cta1a_text = '''iOS'''
+	copy1 = '''Did you know with the Ford Owner app, you can accesss the entire SYNC Phrasebook, read your vehicle's Owner Manual and watch useful 'How To' videos?
+Download the Ford Owner app and get started today.
+Just search Ford Owners in your app store.''' cta1a_text = '''iOS'''
 	cta1a_url = '''https://itunes.apple.com/au/app/ford-owners/id990342351?mt=8'''
 	cta1a_link_name = '''ios1'''